bright/new-www/content/blog/you-didnt-call-me-charlie.md

   - development
   - linkedin
 date: 2022-07-27T11:45:23.553Z
-title: You didn’t call me, Charlie?
+title: 'You didn’t call me, Charlie?'
 layout: post
 image: /images/blog_post_cover_charlie.png
 hidden: false
 comments: true
 published: true
+authors:
+  - patryk sz
 ---
 All of us have something that makes us feel “safe”.
 I’m not talking about important stuff such as a home, family, good health, and wealth.
 I’m talking about something that creates your comfort zone.
 For me — these are TV shows.
 I love watching them, I hate getting to know new ones.
 I have a few favorite ones, which I can watch again and again, and again.